Gmann6669/Gmann6669/README.md

+- 👋hi
-- 👋 Hi, I’m @Gmann6669
+ Hi, I’m @Gmann6669
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...fun
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... everything I can
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
+- 📫 How to reach me ..

 <!---
 Gmann6669/Gmann6669 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.